Research at UH Hilo

 - UH Hilo faculty do world class research on indigenous languages that helps promote the revitalization of the Hawaiian language and culture.

-- Tropical conservation biology and environmental sciences researchers study the history of evolution of species in Hawaiʻi, the impacts of climate change on land and in coastal waters, and do research on ways to mitigate climate change and pollution.
+- Tropical Conservation Biology and Environmental Sciences (TCBES) researchers study the history of evolution of species in Hawaiʻi, the impacts of climate change on land and in coastal waters, and do research on ways to mitigate climate change and pollution.

 - The Astronomy faculty have access to the world’s finest telescopes on Maunakea and their goal is to have the best undergraduate astronomy program in the world.

 - UH Hilo faculty in the College of Agriculture, Forestry, and Natural Resources, are doing research on alternative energy and agribusiness.

 Some of UH Hilo’s laboratories include: